forwardemail/email-templates/README.md

 const email = new Email({
   // <https://github.com/Automattic/juice>
   juice: true,
+  juiceResources: {
+    preserveImportant: true,
     webResources: {
-    preserveImportant: true,

       // default path is `build/`:
       relativeTo: path.resolve('build')
       //
       // but you might want to change it to something like:
       // relativeTo: path.join(__dirname, '..', 'assets')
       //
+    }
   }
 });
 ```